billkarsh/SpikeGLX/Markdown/UserManual.md

 You must manually set these:

 1. Set `Chans/muxer` to 16 or 32 according to your Whisper data sheet.
-2. Make sure power is turned on and click `Measure ext. clock rate` button.
-This will measure the actual clock pulse train from the Whisper and report the effective `Samples/s` value (= measured rate / muxing factor).
-We want an accurate estimate to translate between counts of stream samples and wall clock time.

 #### Case B: Whisper with Second Device